camera-mc-dev/mc_opensim/opensim_install_notes.md

 # OpenSim installation notes (on Ubuntu 18.04)

+## Issues at run-time

+To avoid problems with "Type 3 (and 7) not supported" when loading `.c3d` files, make sure that you are using OpenSim with a version `> 4.0`

 ## Issues during dependency build for OpenSim Core:

 If openGL linking issues arises from simbody visualizer, it probably can't find ```libGL.so```